torvalds/linux/Documentation/sound/soc/dapm.rst

 Virtual Widgets
 ---------------

-Sometimes widgets exist in the codec or machine audio map that don't have any corresponding soft power control.
+Sometimes widgets exist in the codec or machine audio graph that don't have any corresponding soft power control.
 In this case it is necessary to create a virtual widget - a widget with no control bits e.g.
 ::